 A cat that was stung by a scorpion may show obvious signs, but cats can be good at hiding pain.
 Your cat may hide and avoid people until it feels better, so if you notice your cat is hiding more than normal, it’s best to examine it yourself.

-Many of these symptoms are caused by the potent neurotoxic venom in highly venomous scorpion species, which attacks the cat’s central nervous system.
+Many of these signs are caused by the potent neurotoxic venom in highly venomous scorpion species, which attacks the cat’s central nervous system.

 What Should I Do If My Cat Was Stung?